 Once again, instead presenting the world with bulletproof evidence of the fossil fuel industry colluding with shill skeptic scientists to spread false global warming information, we have ever-deepening problems surrounding this particular API “Victory will be achieved” angle of the accusation and the core people involved in efforts to promulgate it.

-Stay tuned for part 3: what’s up with James Hoggan suggesting an easier-to-read text-only version is seen at some Dutch site run by a user named “E Wesker“?
+Part 3: what’s up with James Hoggan suggesting an easier-to-read text-only version is seen at some Dutch site run by a user named “E Wesker”?